astral-sh/uv/PIP_COMPATIBILITY.md

 candidate versions to those present in the first index that contains the package.

-`pip`, meanwhile, will combine the candidate versions from all indexes, and select the best version from the combined set., though it makes [no guarantees around the order](https://github.com/pypa/pip/issues/5045#issuecomment-369521345) in which it searches indexes, and expects that packages are unique up to name and version, even across indexes.
+`pip`, meanwhile, will combine the candidate versions from all indexes, and select the best version from the combined set, though it makes [no guarantees around the order](https://github.com/pypa/pip/issues/5045#issuecomment-369521345) in which it searches indexes, and expects that packages are unique up to name and version, even across indexes.